B77D/B77D.github.io/index.md

 ---
-title: "HELLO ARIANNA !!!"
+title: "Current Research  !!!"
 ---

-I'm glad you are here.
-I plan to talk about THIS BLOG!
+Welcome to the midst of my on-going research into aspects of law, policy and finance.